Serial killer: Ethnicity and demographics in the United States

 Samuel Little confirmed his involvement in at least 60 murders, the largest number of confirmed victims for any serial killer in American history.

-There is a myth that all serial killers are white males.
+The claim that all serial killers are white males has been rejected as a myth.
 However, according to the FBI, the racial composition of serial killers as a group reflects the racial composition of the overall U.S. population.
 White males are actually greatly under-represented among serial killers in proportion to their overall numbers in the United States.
 According to a 2016 study, since the year 2000, African Americans accounted for roughly 60% of all serial killers in the United States.

-Anthony Walsh has said that non-white serial killers are often ignored by the mainstream media.
+Anthony Walsh has stated non-white serial killers are often ignored by the mainstream media.
 According to his analysis, Black males were over-represented among serial killers by a factor of 2, yet media coverage at that time overwhelmingly focused on white male serial killers.
-Walsh argues that the popular media ignores black serial killers because there is a fear of allegations of racism.
-This may enable black serial killers to operate more effectively, as their crimes do not get the same media attention as the crimes of non-black serial killers.
+Walsh argues that mainstream media ignores black serial killers because there is a fear of allegations of racism.
+Walsh goes on to state that this may enable Black serial killers to operate more effectively, as their crimes do not get the same media coverage as the crimes of non-Black serial killers.